naturalis/nba-docs/api_services_summary.rst

             - GET
             - GET
           * - *Searchable fields*
-            - `list of indexed specimen document fields for specimen name search`_ are queried.
+            - :ref:`list of indexed specimen document fields for specimen name search <list of indexed specimen document fields for specimen name search>` are queried.
 There is no overlap between this list and the list of selected fields for specimen seaerch.
-            - `list of indexed specimen document fields for specimen name search`_ can be queried.
+            - :ref:`list of indexed specimen document fields for specimen name search <list of indexed specimen document fields for specimen name search>` can be queried.
 There is no overlap between this list and the list of selected fields for specimen seaerch.
           * - *Geospatial search*
             - Geosearch is available.
 Combined geo - free text search uses default the boolean operator AND.
 Sec geosearch is also possible.
             - Geosearch is available.
 Combined geo - indexed field search uses default the boolean operator AND.
 Sec geosearch is also possible.